mothi-2k/qtell/README.md

 - **Document Analysis**: Summarizes and extracts key information from PDFs.
 - **Educational Tool**: Assists students with analyzing lecture notes and study materials.

-## Contribution
-We welcome contributions!
-Feel free to fork the repository and create pull requests.
-For major changes, please open an issue first to discuss what you would like to modify.